 Many of our member organizations work with both our Bolder Advocacy initiative on c3/c4 advocacy rules and guidance, and our Justice programs on the importance of the courts and judicial nominations.
 How has either or both most helped you?
 How have you worked with either or both?
 For instance:

 Because of our advocacy and organizing work, we refer to the Bolder Advocacy initiatives resources, as well as the C3 advocacy rules and guidance!
 Every year, our staff is trained and all AFJ’s resources/tools have always been helpful.
 This has been particularly great because we have recently increased our interest and work on judicial nominations.

 Who inspires you?
 This can be an inspiration to you personally or an organizational inspiration.
 If you personally, please indicate whether we can attribute it to you with name and title or leave unattributed.

-Learn more about National Committee for Responsive Philanthropy here.
+Learn more about Advocates for Youth here.